Value of Old LEGO Sets: Set Number, Completeness, Box, Instructions and Condition

-Old LEGO set value depends on the exact set number, theme, completeness, box, instructions, sealed status, minifigures, condition, and demand.
+Old LEGO sets value reference with set number, theme, parts, minifigures, box, instructions, sealed status, photos, and condition

 Found old LEGO sets and want to know if they matter?